MaxLeap/Docs/en/UserManual/Guide/Support.md

 ##FAQ
 ###Check FAQ List
 All FAQs will be stored in different sections and synchorized between client and Console.
-LeapCloud will create 3 default sections for you: General, Billing and Privacy.
+Leap Cloud will create 3 default sections for you: General, Billing and Privacy.

 ![imgSPFAQList.png](../../../images/imgSPFAQList.png)